ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: Introduction

 \section{Introduction}

 The rapid growth in research literature makes staying informed about advancements in many fields difficult~\cite{price1963little,larsen2010rate}.
-Large language model (LLM) tools, such as deep research systems \cite{geminiGeminiDeep,openaiIntroducingDeep} and scientific AI assistants~\cite{ skarlinski2024language,sciencediscovery,si2024llmideas,singh2025ai2}, show potential to address this problem by meeting the information needs of both experts and non-experts. \textbf{However, evaluating systems that synthesize long form answers to research queries is extremely challenging} \cite{kiwi}.
-Several benchmarks have been proposed~(i.a., \citealp{qasa,sciqa,openscholar}), but are limited in size and primarily constrained to engineering domains (\Cref{table:statistics}).
+Large language model (LLM) tools, such as deep research systems \cite{geminiGeminiDeep,openaiIntroducingDeep} and scientific AI assistants~\cite{ skarlinski2024language,sciencediscovery,si2024llmideas,singh2025ai2}, show potential to address this problem by meeting the information needs of both experts and non-experts. \textbf{However, evaluating long form answers to research queries is extremely challenging}~\cite{kiwi}.
+Several benchmarks have been proposed~(i.a., \citealp{qasa,sciqa,openscholar,sciarena}), but are limited in size and primarily constrained to engineering domains (\Cref{table:statistics}).
 Broader evaluation is necessary, but, as yet, has been unachievable because of a lack of affordable availability of appropriate experts.

-In this paper, we present \textbf{\dataset, a resource for evaluating model capabilities at answering research queries } that reduces the requirement on large scale expert recruitment. \dataset is constructed using academic surveys, which are a unique resource presenting peer-reviewed summaries on a research topic~\cite{kasanishi2023scireviewgen}.
-We propose distilling queries and answer \emph{evaluation rubrics}~\cite{lin2024wildbench,sawadaarb} from surveys across diverse fields.
-Each rubric, derived jointly with queries by mining high quality survey sections, lists query-specific criteria that are important for evaluating answer quality, which may include citing papers, and making comparisons, or describing causal effects, among others (\Cref{fig:intro}).
-To demonstrate the utility and breadth of our method, we release \dataset, containing \textbf{\statqueries queries with 160k rubric items, across 75 research fields}.
+In this paper, we introduce \textbf{\dataset, a literature-based resource for benchmarking research synthesis systems}.
+Our insight is to leverage academic surveys, whose role is to review a research field's foundational questions and synthesize relevant evidence~\cite{kasanishi2023scireviewgen}, for conveniently making comprehensive evaluation of research topics possible.
+We operationalize this idea by building a multi-stage pipeline to transform a pool of over 54K academic surveys into queries and answer \emph{evaluation rubrics}~\cite{lin2024wildbench,sawadaarb}.
+Each rubric, derived jointly with queries by mining high quality survey sections, lists query-specific evaluation criteria, which may include citing papers, and making comparisons, or describing causal effects, among others (\Cref{fig:intro}).
+To demonstrate the effectiveness of literature-based evaluation, we release \dataset, containing \textbf{\statqueries queries with 160k rubric items, across 75 research fields}, making it the most diverse and comprehensive benchmark of its kind to date~(\Cref{table:statistics,table:field-query-breakdown}).